 Our first day in Porto was cold, rainy and blustery – not unusual for late May in northern Portugal.
-But dreary weather did not change our objective to visit the famous Port Lodges in old town Porto.
-A short walk over the iconic two-tier bridge connecting the cities of Oporto (Porto in English) and Gaia, we arrived on the promenade.
-Over 50 different port companies including every major port producer have a presence here.
+But dreary weather did dampen our spirits for visiting the famous Port Lodges in old town Porto.
+A short walk over the iconic two-tier bridge connecting Oporto (Porto in English) to Gaia, and we arrived on the promenade along Duoro River.
+There are more than 50 port companies including every major port producer having a presence here.

-Our appointment at Grahams was arranged by Fedway distributors.
+Our appointment at Graham’s was arranged by Fedway, their NJ distributors.
 Two Graham brothers founded the winery in 1820, built a world-famous port brand and then sold to the Symington family in 1970.
 Today Symington controls over 30% of port industry with their major brands of Graham, Dow, Cockburn and Warre.

 The tour included a visit to the cellars which house millions of liters in barrels dating as old as 1860.

-Our tour ended with a tasting of Grahams ruby and tawny ports.
+Our tour concluded with a tasting of Graham’s ruby, tawny and vintage ports.
 My favorites were the Vintage 2000 and 30-year Tawny.

 INTERESTING PORT FACTS